CraftyBecky/class_projects/README.md

 2 of these projects are duplicates that have already been uploaded.

-To Date (2/14/22) 3 projects have been completed from this course.

 Completed and pushed
 1. Exapanding Cards
 2. Progress Steps